|

 her.
 The seat of war is

-transferred to the Hellespont and eastern side of the AEgean.
+transferred to the Hellespont and eastern side of the Aegean.

 410 BC: The

-Carthaginians attempt to make conquests in Sicily.
+Carthaginians attempted to make conquests in Sicily.

-407 BC: Cyrus
+407 BC:

 government of all the maritime parts of Asia Minor, and with